12-Week Group Coaching

 Frequently Asked Questions

-If you decide to be a part of my entire 12 week program. the cost will be $200 a month for 3 months
+If you decide to be a part of my coaching group, the cost will be $200 a month.

 TOO MUCH TO LIST... but I'll jot down a very brief overview of the curriculum: